ExitValue.ai

 What Is Your IT Services Business Worth?

 IT services businesses with strong managed services (MRR) revenue command significant premiums.
-SMB MSPs sell for 2-4x SDE while larger platforms with 80%+ recurring revenue reach 8-11x EBITDA.
+SMB MSPs sell for an SDE-multiple range while larger platforms with 80%+ recurring revenue reach platform-tier earnings multiples.
 This is one of the most active PE consolidation sectors.

 731